PSCUS FILL THE CAPACITY GAP FOR STUDENT ACCESS AND SUCCESS

 In the past decade, PSCUs invested $5.75 billion to increase capacity and serve more students.

-At the same time, public colleges have been containing enrollments due to public-sector caps on funding.
-California’s Community Colleges turned away 140,000 students in the 2009-10 academic year.
+At the same time, public colleges have had to stem enrollments because of caps on public funding.
+For example, California’s community colleges turned away 140,000 students in the 2009-10 academic year.

-At 4-year degree-granting PSCUs enrollment increased 513%, compared with just 34% at 4-year public schools and 22% at 4-year private nonprofit schools
+At four-year degree-granting PSCUs, enrollment increased 513 percent, compared with just 34 percent at four-year public schools and 22 percent at four-year private nonprofit institutions

-At 2-year PSCUs enrollment increased 124%, compared with 26% at 2-year public schools, while enrollment decreased 44% at 2-year not-for-profit schools
+At two-year PSCUs, enrollment increased 124 percent, compared with 26 percent at two-year public institutions, while enrollment decreased 44 percent at two-year not-for-profit schools

-PSCUs have increased because of the accessibility, convenience and career-focused nature of the curriculum.
-Students graduate from PSCUs with credentials in high demand fields; and of the projected fastest-growing three occupations requiring postsecondary credentials by 2020, PSCUs award:
+Students graduate from PSCUs with credentials in high-demand fields.
+Of the three occupations projected to grow fastest and require postsecondary credentials by 2020, PSCUs award:

-Private sector colleges and universities will have to play a vital role of continuing to provide skills-based educational opportunities, particularly to non-traditional students to fill these different types of job demands.
+Private sector colleges and universities will have to continue to provide skills-based educational opportunities, particularly to nontraditional students, to fill these job demands.